vtjc2002/github-copilot-adoption-challenge-leaderboard/DEPLOYMENT.md

 > **⚠️ Important:** You will need to customize these challenges based on what features are available in your environment.
 Some challenges may reference preview features or GitHub Copilot Enterprise capabilities that might not be enabled for your organization.

 **Before adding challenges:**
-- Review the available challenge types in the repository: `src/challenges/insert.sql`
+- Review the available challenge types in the [challenges markdown folder](./src/challenges-markdown/)
 - Identify which GitHub Copilot features are enabled for your organization
 - Remove or modify challenges that reference unavailable features
 - Consult with your GitHub Copilot administrator about feature availability